 The $3 billion International region of Diageo employed 7,000 people throughout Africa, the Middle East, Latin America, the Caribbean, and Asia Pacific.
 The group quickly became the global spirits industry leader and enjoyed considerable market share gains over its nearest competitors for several years.

-The business was performing well in a growing market; however, the Regional President was looking for a significant boost in performance.
+The business was meeting market growth rates; however, the Regional President was looking for a significant boost in performance.

 The International region is a business of enormous complexity and vast diversity, marketing and selling products in at least 30 distinct cultures and encountering intense competition.
 Success required navigating different economic, political and consumer dynamics.

 The Regional President engaged Gap International to develop and execute a performance-based strategy.
 This strategy included a compelling and vivid description of the vision for the business.
 This also included a detailed blueprint for each geographical region which gave clarity on how to become the most trusted and recognized consumer goods company.

 Gap International employed a multi-phase process that involved creating a breakthrough strategy, leadership development programs, business meeting facilitation, and one-on-one coaching with the senior leaders.

 Throughout this process, the executive team clarified its purpose as an organization and crafted the future vision, outlining every aspect of what needed to happen in order to realize its growth aspirations.
 As the strategy continued to be deployed throughout the organization, the business dramatically exceeded the performance of all its internal counterparts.